Pesonet1/qgis-plugin-base/README.md

 qgis-plugin-dev-tools build | qpdt build
 ```

-This creates a zip file i.e. `examople-plugin-x.x.x.zip` into `dist` folder.
+This creates a zip file i.e. `plugin-x.x.x.zip` into `dist` folder.
 This zip-file can be installed via QGIS `Manage and Install Plugins...`.